We had a pleasant surprise today, new photos of Kate on her way to church services at Sandringham.

 The suit was shown in the Michael Kors a/w runway show, as well as several pieces in the same pattern but a different colorway.

 This is the second time we have seen Kate wearing Michael Kors.
-The first time was for Anzac Day cereminies on tour in Australia, the designer’s Indigo Twill Swing Coat
+The first time was for Anzac Day ceremonies on tour in Australia, the designer’s Indigo Twill Swing Coat.

 She also carried her black suede Mulberry Bayswater Clutch Wallet.